GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-02-02-extending-treescanner.md

     }
 ```

-The only method not having the P generic type parameter is the reduce method.
+The only method not having the P generic type parameter is the reduce method. sakjfhasj